Electrical Panel Upgrade & Replacement in Southern & Midcoast Maine

 FAQ 1 — Do I need a permit to upgrade my electrical panel in Maine?

 Yes.
-Electrical panel upgrades in Maine require a permit and inspection to ensure the work meets state and local electrical codes.
-Our licensed electricians handle permit coordination and ensure your installation is inspection-ready.
+Electrical panel upgrades in Maine require a permit and inspection to ensure compliance with state and local electrical codes.
+Our licensed electricians handle the permit process, coordinate inspections, and ensure your electrical panel upgrade meets all current Maine code requirements.

-A panel replacement involves swapping out an old or unsafe panel with a new one of the same capacity.
+An electrical panel replacement typically involves swapping out an outdated or unsafe panel with a new breaker panel of the same capacity.

-A panel upgrade increases your electrical service size (such as upgrading from 100 amps to 200 amps) to support modern electrical demands like heat pumps, EV chargers, and additions.
+An electrical panel upgrade increases your service capacity (for example, upgrading from 100 amp to 200 amp service) to support modern electrical demand, EV chargers, or heat pumps.

 Most electrical panel upgrades are completed in one day.
-Projects involving service upgrades, meter changes, or utility coordination may take longer, depending on site conditions and utility scheduling.
+Larger service upgrades or utility coordination may require additional time.
+We’ll provide a clear timeline before work begins.

 READY TO SCHEDULE SERVICE?